-Key worker / Clinical Nurse Specialist – offers support and advice, and acts as an important point of contact for patients when they have a concern.
+Clinical Nurse Specialist – offers support and advice, and acts as an important point of contact for patients when they have a concern

-Surgeon – treats cancer through the removal of tumours.
-Your surgeon will have special expertise in sarcoma.
+Surgeon – treats cancer through the removal of tumours

-Oncologist – a doctor who specialises in cancer treatment other than surgery, for example, chemotherapy or radiotherapy.
+Oncologist – a doctor who specialises in cancer treatment other than surgery (e.g. chemotherapy or radiotherapy)

-Radiologist – a doctor who specialises in diagnosing medical conditions through images, for example, x-rays.
+Radiologist – a doctor who specialises in diagnosing medical conditions through scans and images such as x-rays

 You may also have treatment and care from other healthcare professionals, such as a physiotherapist, occupational therapist, prosthetist, orthotist, dietician, social worker, or psychologist.